Tom Meschery: Post-basketball life

-Meschery is now living in Sacramento, California with his wife, artist Melanie Marchant Meschery.
-His son is Matthew Meschery who is the former lead vocalist of OPM.
-Meschery continues to write poems, fiction, and essays.
+Meschery is now living in Sacramento, California with his current wife, artist Melanie Marchant Meschery.
+He was previously married to notable author Joanne Meschery, with whom he has three children: Janai, Megan, and Matthew.
+Matthew Meschery is the former lead vocalist of OPM.
+Tom Meschery continues to write poems, fiction, and essays.
 He traces his love of writing to his Russian maternal ancestors, Alexei and Leo Tolstoy.
 Embarking on a new career as a novelist, Meschery has completed three novels in manuscript: Mr. Dolby's Dream, She's Got Game, and The Kid Has Hops and a young adult novel, also in manuscript, entitled The Society for the Prevention of Bullying.
 He has two published collections of poetry: Nothing We Lose Can Be Replaced and Some Men and Sweat: New and Selected Poems About Sports.
 Meschery and his wife Melanie are presently collaborating on a book of poems and art about saints.

 His blog 'Meschery's Musings' discusses a variety of controversial subjects relating to sports.
 Each blog ends with a sports poem.
 Meschery says he wishes to introduce the public to fine contemporary poems whose subject is sports in the same way Garrison Keillor makes poetry in general available to his listeners on his morning radio broadcasts.